3d-pli/fastpli/paper/paper.md

    By this means the brain section can be scanned from oblique views which adds important information to unambiguously analyze the 3D fiber orientation.

 3. **Analysis Module:**
-   The resulting simulated measurements (i.e., image stacks of a section acquired at different polarizing filter rotation angles and, optionally, at different oblique views) can be processed in a similar way as the real, experimental 3D-PLI [@Axer2011; @Schmitz2018].
+   The resulting simulated measurements (i.e., image stacks of a section acquired at different polarizing filter rotation angles and, optionally, at different oblique views) can be processed similarly to the real, experimental 3D-PLI [@Axer2011; @Schmitz2018].

 All computationally intensive calculations are optimized either with _numba_ on the Python side or with multithreading _C++_ algorithms, which can be accessed via _pybind11_ inside the Python package [@Lam2015;@pybind11].
 Additionally, the simulation module supports the Message Passing Interface (MPI) to facilitate the simulation of very large volumes on multiple computer nodes.